QoS-Aware Downlink Beamforming for Joint Transmission in Multi-Cell Networks: Introduction

 \section{Introduction}

-Multi-cell cooperation is a practical approach to enhance the signal quality or mitigate interference in cellular networks.
-Through the coordination across multiple base stations (BSs) in different cells, a large virtual antenna array with non-collocated antennas can be formed to increase the spatial degree of freedom (DoF), which may be used to enhance signal quality by sending the same data to user equipment (UE), known as the joint transmission (JT).
-Alternatively, it can achieve better interference cancellation by coordinated beamforming (CB).
-The increased DoF of multi-cell cooperation permits a more flexible and robust design of multi-cell beamforming schemes that perform JT while simultaneously alleviating undesired interference, which is this work's objective.
+Multi-cell cooperation is a practical approach to enhance the service quality to subscribers in the cellular network.
+Through the coordination across multiple base stations (BSs) in different cells, a large virtual antenna array can be formed to increase the spatial degree of freedom (DoF), which may be used to enhance signal power by sending the same data to user equipment (UE), known as the joint transmission (JT).
+Alternatively, it can be used to mitigate interference by coordinated beamforming (CB).
+The increased DoF of multi-cell cooperation permits a flexible and robust design of multi-cell beamforming schemes that perform JT while simultaneously alleviating undesired interference, which is this work's objective.